Silverneo/Silverneo.github.io/_posts/2014-08-10-my-blog-hosting-notes.md

 As setting an A record for the apex domain is not recommended, the website loading speed is a little bit slow.

-Later I decide to follow the [answer](http://stackoverflow.com/questions/23097397/github-pages-setting-up-custom-domain) from StackOverflow to change the DNS setting so that I can take advantage fo the CDN and DoS services provided by GitHub Pages.
+Later I decide to follow the [answer](http://stackoverflow.com/questions/23097397/github-pages-setting-up-custom-domain) from StackOverflow to change the DNS setting so that I can take advantage of the CDN and DoS services provided by GitHub Pages.

 Finally I have my own domain name, next I can set the feedburner and the website analytics.